Hub Power Company: History

-1991–1998: Initial years
+1991–1998: Early years

 Hub Power Company (Hubco) was founded in 1991.
 The project was funded by $770 million in loan agreements and $325 million in equity from international investors.
 The major investors included National Power with 20.4 percent shareholding, Xenel with 14.5 percent, and Entergy with a 10 percent holding.

 Hubco also raised $175 million through the issuance of global depository receipts (GDRs) on the Luxembourg Stock Exchange, which peaked at $13.25 upon introduction to the market on 5 October, with each GDR consisting of 25 shares.
 Local investors were allocated approximately 69 million shares valued at $30 million following an initial public offering on the Karachi Stock Exchange at PKR 13.60.

 Of the $770 million loan, Hubco secured a $686 million, 12-year credit facility organized by Citibank and other major banks on 30 September 1994, which included a $36.9 million concessional loan from the Commonwealth Development Corporation and $465 million from loans facilitated by the World Bank-funded public-sector energy development fund, including $166 million in standby funds at an interest rate of 2 percent plus Libor.
 The company also obtained a local currency loan of Rs 3,012 million ($98.4 million) on 2 October in Karachi, arranged by the National Development Finance Corporation and involving several Pakistani banks.

 By 1998, Hubco became the second largest listed company on the Karachi Stock Exchange by market capitalization.
 Initially, the revenue of the company was denominated in United States dollars.
 In October 1998, the Nawaz Sharif administration canceled parts of energy purchase agreement with Hubco due to corruption and high energy tariff.